mdh-ber/f1-telemetry-strategy-model/docs/Jayanth.md

 learned about langflow and ollama. finished a docker container and opened the basic langflow blueprint worked creating a small model and been successful in it.

+DATE :18-05-26
+started working with our group repository. finished backlogs, and issues sub tasks. worked on trail flow in langflow to understand about agent.

+DATE :19-05-26
+finished the basic front end ui of our project. understanding and rectifying the errors in fast api

+DATE :26-05-26
+DATE :27-05-26